 But we weren’t here to see all this love and devotion.

-We visited the Fresno Pet Cemetery to pay our condolences to Bones, a dog who was not loved by a family and who was found starving to death in Merced County in 2011.
+We visited the Fresno Pet Cemetery to pay our condolences to Bones, a dog who was neglected by a family found starving to death in Merced County in 2011.
 He was rescued, was given a new chance to live, but he died only a few short days after he plopped himself down in front of animal rescuers.
 Bones was buried in a prominent place in the cemetery by local animal lovers.

 His story is not a new one but has certainly inspired a lot of people to try to help make a difference for animals in one of the poorest areas in California.
 The group that stepped in to help Bones when he needed extreme medical attention was New Beginnings.
 This organization steps up to help ease the burden felt by animal shelters who are low on cash and filled beyond capacity.
 When animals are on death row, they will find them homes or no-kill shelters in other parts of the state and in some cases, in other parts of the country.